 - 1. Install the disk drives, if not yet installed.
-Refer to Section 2.6.2 Disk Drive Installation for detailed information. - 2.
+Refer to Section 2.6.1 Disk Drive Installation for detailed information. - 2.
 Attach network cable to the R-Link port.
-Connect the other end to your network hub or switch. - 3.
-Connect one end of SAS cable to the Host Channel port of the subsystem and the other end to the SAS HBA on the Host system or to the SAS switch.
+Connect the other end to your network hub or switch.
+Alternatively, you may use the Monitor port and connect the serial cable from the Monitor port to any available serial COM port of a PC. - 3.
+Connect one end of Fibre optic cable to the Host Channel port of the subsystem and the other end to the Fibre HBA on the Host system or to the FC switch.

-NOTE: If a JBOD subsystem will be connected to the RAID Subsystem, connect the SAS cable from the SAS Expansion Port of RAID Subsystem to the SAS In Port of JBOD subsystem.
+NOTE: If a JBOD subsystem will be connected to the RAID subsystem, connect the SAS cable from the SAS Expansion Port of RAID subsystem to the SAS In Port of JBOD subsystem.